Skip to main content

 Suitability depends on your symptoms, examination findings and, where appropriate, imaging.
 Steroid injections are not appropriate for all conditions or all patients.

-How the injection is given
+How the Injection is Given

 All injections at our clinic are performed by an experienced doctor using ultrasound guidance.
 This allows accurate placement of the injection while avoiding nearby structures.
 Local anaesthetic is used as needed to improve comfort.